-In the year 2000, as part of the celebration of the millennium, the Methodist Church produce the Our Calling document.
+As we noted previously, in the year 2000, as part of the celebration of the millennium, the Methodist Church produce the Our Calling document.
 The Methodist Church has recently reaffirmed the Our Calling document, expanded it and asked the people called Methodists to look at it afresh.
-Some of you will have seen the cards produced this year to help us all engage with Our Calling.
 The Our Calling document is a summary of what the Methodist Church believes and affirms about the faith we share as Methodists.
 It begins like this:

 The calling of the Methodist Church is to respond to the gospel of God’s love in Christ and to live out its discipleship in worship and mission.

 Our Calling identifies four key aspects of our life as Methodists.
 These four aspects are Worship, Learning & Caring, Service and Evangelism.
 This is the fourth in a series of four devotions that we will share.

 So, to explore the fourth and final area of Our Calling – Evangelism…

 The Our Calling document states that as far as we are able, as people called Methodists, and with God’s help, we will speak of the love of God; we will live in a way that draws others to Jesus; we will share our faith with others.
 Evangelism is about the ways in which we engage with other people.
 Let us think about each of these aspects of our faith in turn.